Berkeley-MDes/tdf-fa23-liamhatakenaka/README.md

 # Liam Hatakenaka Weekly Report
 ## Technology Design Foundations - Fall 2023

+### Report 12 - Week of 11/16/2023

+### _Reflections_

+This past week has been all about organizing: my thoughts, my plan, my materials, and everything else regarding the upcoming final project.
+To be honest, I am a bit nervous about it, given my level of experience with hardware and APIs.
+However, I think the amount of time I will be able to dedicate to the project will prove very useful, as I can comfortably make mistakes and retry things several times without a hard deadline looming very soon.

+The three tasks I assigned myself the preivous week were:

+1. experiment with NBA and MLB APIs, creating a rudimentary local server site which could mimin the general layout of my ticker
+2. compile a list of materials needed in terms of hardware
+3. Start sketching ideas of how I want the widget to look

+I am glad to say that I have fulfilled at least a little bit of each one.

+For the API, I settled on a repo I found on GitHub called "nba_api".
+I chose this one for several reasons, the main being how many contributors it has, the active Slack channel that over 2,000 members are a part of, and the breadth of statistics available all for free.
+Initially going through this repo was daunting, as there are dozens of different folders containing all types of very advanced data - more than I could ever need for this project.
+Given how intimidating this repo is, I decided to reach out to the primary contributor whom I was able to find on LinkedIn.
+I was able to set up an hour-long meeting with him today, where he very graciously answered all my questions and walked me through the steps I should take in order to get my real-time score retrival set up.
+After much experimentation, I was able to get realtime data to appear in my terminal:

+(nba games photo)

+Here it shows the unique game code assigned to the two games on tonight, Brooklyn at Miami and Oklahoma City at Golden State.
+With this, I will now begin building up a simple localhost server demo which will emulate what eventually goes onto my LED Matrix.

+As far as the materials list goes, I was able to use the existing projects that I linked to in my last write-up as templates.
+Luckily for me, the materials list is relatively short, the main expense being the LED board itself.
+My materials will be ordered tonight, so I am greatly looking forward to starting to experiment with the hardware.

+Lastly, I began skethcing up ideas of how my board will end up looking.
+Because the LED matrix is a certain size, I am a bit constrained on the general size and geometry my widget will end up being.
+My two main considerations going forward are the material I want to eventually use to house the matrix (wood vs. ABS) as well as the geometry of the board itself.

+### _Speculations_

+Since joining the nba_api Slack channel, I have been exposed to many projects which I did not know were even possible for the hoobyist.
+There are so many cool websites that members have posted which use very advanced statistics and really incredible data visualization design.
+Below is a photo of one I found particularly creative and interesting:

+(shot chart)

+The projects I have seen in the Slack channel have been very inspiring for my own work and it really gets me excited about the potential uses of an API like this.
+It is really cool to see what a hobbyist or NBA fan is able to do these days with access to so much data.

 ### Report 11 - Week of 11/9/2023

 ### _Reflections_